 The model was the Brazilian Olympic pole vaulter Tom Hintnaus.
 For Calvin Klein advertising campaign, photographer Bruce Weber took him to the Greek island of Santorini and took the photo of Hintnaus leaning back like Adonis.
-The photo, which incidentally was also a gay icon, was quite a departure from previously unsexy underwear ads involving with Baltimore Orioles pitcher Jim Palmer.
-Hintnaus was frustrated by his fame, telling The Los Angeles Times, “I worked so hard to be the best pole vaulter in the world and I ended up being more well known for putting on a pair of briefs.”
+The photo, which also became a gay icon, was quite a departure from previously un-sexy underwear ads, as typified by those featuring Baltimore Orioles pitcher Jim Palmer.
+This would mark a watershed moment for depiction of men in ads: to this point, they were inevitably portrayed as staid breadwinners or authority figures.
+Weber showed men can be eye candies too.

 CK never shied from controversy either.
 A series of campaigns which focused on athletes followed, and so did accusations that so much had been digitally enhanced in those photos.
-Joel West’s spread-eagled stance in 1995 offended even Linda Wachner, then the head of Calvin Klein’s underwear licensee.
+Joel West’s spreadeagled stance in 1995 offended even Linda Wachner, then the head of Calvin Klein’s underwear licensee.
 The models’ antics outside the studio were often an embarrassment to the company too.
 But by the time Mr. Klein retired from the company, he had made sure that male sexual objectification is hardly a rarity in advertising, and the job of Calvin Klein underwear model has become the male equivalent of appearing in a Victoria’s Secret fashion show.